cckuailong/awesome-gpt-security/README.md

 * [GPT_Vuln-analyzer](https://github.com/morpheuslord/GPT_Vuln-analyzer) - Uses ChatGPT API, Python-Nmap, DNS Recon modules and uses the GPT3 model to create vulnerability reports based on Nmap scan data, and DNS scan information.
 It can also perform subdomain enumeration to a great extent
 * [SubGPT](https://github.com/s0md3v/SubGPT) - SubGPT looks at subdomains you have already discovered for a domain and uses BingGPT to find more.
 * [Navi](https://github.com/SSGOrg/Navi) - A QA based Reconnaissance Tool with GPT
+* [ChatCVE](https://github.com/jasona7/ChatCVE) - The ChatCVE Lang Chain App is an AI-powered devSecOps application 🔍, for oganizations triaging and aggregating CVE (Common Vulnerabilities and Exposures) information.

 ### Offensive

 * [PentestGPT](https://github.com/GreyDGL/PentestGPT) - A GPT-empowered penetration testing tool
 * [burpgpt](https://github.com/aress31/burpgpt) - A Burp Suite extension that integrates OpenAI's GPT to perform an additional passive scan for discovering highly bespoke vulnerabilities, and enables running traffic-based analysis of any type.
 * [ReconAIzer](https://github.com/hisxo/ReconAIzer) - A Burp Suite extension to add OpenAI (GPT) on Burp and help you with your Bug Bounty recon to discover endpoints, params, URLs, subdomains and more!
+* [CodaMOSA](https://github.com/microsoft/codamosa) - CodaMOSA is the paper code of CodaMOSA: Escaping Coverage Plateaus in Test Generation with Pre-trained Large Language Models.
+It implements a fuzzer combined with OpenAI API, aiming to alleviate the problem of stagnant coverage in traditional fuzz.
 * [PassGAN](https://github.com/brannondorsey/PassGAN) - A Deep Learning Approach for Password Guessing.
 [HomeSecurityHeroes land a Product](https://www.homesecurityheroes.com/ai-password-cracking/), and you can test how much time an AI would need to crack your password here.
 * [nuclei_gpt](https://github.com/sf197/nuclei_gpt) - Only need to submit the relevant Request and Response and the description of the vulnerability to generate a Nuclei PoC.
 * [hackGPT](https://github.com/NoDataFound/hackGPT) - Leverage OpenAI and ChatGPT to do hackerish things